Meuss/rose-video-scroll/README.md

 This is the hardest part for you I guess, because the attributes have to be the same (id, tabindex, autobuffer, preload)

 If you cannot do this, I can add them later by javascript on load event.
-But they should be somewhere in the Designer on the video element, maybe under _custom attributes_ or something like that..
+But they should be somewhere in the Designer on the video element, maybe under _custom attributes_ or something like that.

+Also, be sure that the video file size is not too huge...

 ### CSS

-Add the css to the video element (via the Designer):
+Add the css to the video element (via the Designer) - put it fixed, wherever you want:

 ```
 #rose-video {